MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ### Problem

-When you try to install the [!INCLUDE[webserver](../developer/includes/webserver.md)] using setup.exe on a Azure VM running Windows Server 2022, the following error occurs:
+When you try to install the [!INCLUDE[webserver](../developer/includes/webserver.md)] components using setup.exe on a Azure VM running Windows Server 2022, the following error occurs:

 **Web Server Components**